kennysmithed/oels2020/oels_practical_wk4.md

 ### Getting started

-As per last week, I'd like you to download and run the code I provide, look at how the code works, and then attempt the exercises below, which involve editing the code in simple ways.
+As per last week, I'd like you to download and run the code I provide, look at how the code works, and then attempt the exercises below, which involve editing the code in simple ways and puzzling over the output.

 You need two files for this experiment, which you can download through the following two links:
 - <a href="code/self_paced_reading/self_paced_reading.html" download> Download self_paced_reading.html</a>